Production-grade contextual bandits at decisions/sec.

 chosen_action_id = candidates[record.chosen][0] # act on this

 Gittins learns only when you resolve a decision, and each decision can be resolved exactly once.
-When the reward arrives simply report it by id.
+When the reward arrives simply report it by id, along with the current time: the engine checks your t against the decision's own, so a reward that shows up at or past the horizon is not quietly accepted — it resolves as expired and trains as default_reward.

 In addition to submitting rewards, remember to call expire regularly with the current time so that decisions which waited past the horizon are trained as default_reward.
 If you fail to call expire regularly, the memory usage will continue to grow.
 It is a deliberate choice to pass the expiration responsibility to you, as your application may have reasons not to expire unresolved records at regular intervals.
-However, for most applications, you will usually want to call expire inside a timer to ensure the records in memory never grow too large.
+However, for most applications, you will usually want to call expire inside a timer or directly after every decide call to ensure the records in memory never grow too large.

 import threading